KennispuntTwente/KWALLM/README.md

 - **Topic modelling**: The model identifies topics in the texts without requiring predefined categories or features.
 Topics are then assigned to texts.
 Based on methods from [Wanrooij, Manhar & Yang (2024)](https://bnaic2024.sites.uu.nl/wp-content/uploads/sites/986/2024/10/Topic-Modeling-for-Small-Data-using-Generative-LLMs.pdf) and [Pham et al. (2023)](https://arxiv.org/abs/2311.01449).
 This approach is shown to outperform BERTopic and works well on small datasets

 - **Marking**: The model will mark relevant parts of the text for a qualitative code.
-For example, given the code 'colour', the model will highlight all parts of the text that mention a colour (e.g., 'yellow' in the sentence 'the sun is yellow')
+For example, given the code 'colour', the model will highlight all parts of the text that mention a colour (e.g., 'yellow' in the sentence 'the sun is yellow').
+Users can provide their own codes, or an LLM can automatically generate codes based on the texts.
+This mode is suitable for longer texts such as interviews or focus group discussions

 ### User-friendly interface